Product development of My Pages - a self-service portal for debtors

 From design system workshop - Testing color combinations

-For a deeper dive into this work, see the
+For a deeper dive into my work with the design system, see the

 As a Service design strategic initiative at Alektum Group, I developed a comprehensive Service blueprint to visualize and improve the full debtor journey across digital and human touchpoints.